suzukimilanpaak/delegable/README.md

 #### Basic Usage

-Define decorator called @delegatable for class on the top.
+Place @delegatable on the top of a class you want to make delegatable.

 ```python
 from delegatable import delegatable